-Acting - Fundamentals
+THEATER ARTS 106 - 3 Units Acting - Fundamentals

 This course is an introduction to acting.
 Units of study include interaction, characterization and emotion.
-Students are expected to participate in class exercises, prepare memorized scenes and criticize the acting techniques employed in two dramatic productions outside of class.
+Students are expected to participate in class exercises, prepare memorized scenes and criticize the acting techniques.
 This course is required for theater arts majors.
+Students are required to see Golden West college productions.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU; UC.
 (CAN DRAM 8)